TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 				- Why would we respond to pre-solves there anyway?
 		- Set use button to true inside sentience and perform some general logic upon it in sentience system, all in one place
 			- Prioritize bombs, obviously

-- Make the bomb non-pickupable by other factions
-	- For now just set infinite space occupied and don't iterate recursively to check if the item is forbidden

 - Implement bomb-bombsite overlap test